 People involved in a legal dispute dedicate a huge amount of time and effort to ensuring they receive a positive outcome and one that they deserve.
-It’s also common sense to expect your lawyer to do the same.
-After all, an attorney should always keep your best interests in mind and act promptly in order to increase your chances of a successful resolution.
+It’s also common sense to expect your personal injury lawyer to do the same.

 Unfortunately, this isn’t always the case.